Why are some pilots applying to transfer their State of Licence Issue (SoLI) from the UK to another EASA member state?

 Yes, assuming the pilot concerned wishes to operate EU-registered aircraft from the day after the UK’s exit, though this will depend on the position of the EU.

-The CAA has said it cannot guarantee that licence transfer applications submitted to the CAA after January 1 will have been processed successfully by us and will have been assessed so that the pilot can be issued with a medical certificate by the ‘new’ NAA by March 29, the scheduled date of the UK’s exit.
+The CAA has said it cannot guarantee that licence transfer applications submitted to the CAA after January 1 will have been processed successfully by us and will have been assessed so that the pilot can be issued with a medical certificate by the ‘new’ NAA by the date of the UK’s exit from the EU.
 All applications are being processed as quickly as possible by the UK CAA though it is important to note we are dependent on receiving a transfer request from the ‘new’ NAA as well as forms for licensing and medical records transfer from the applicant.

 Does Brexit mean that CAA-certificated AMEs won’t be able to issue medical certificates to pilots licenced by EASA member states once the UK has left the EU?